NYPL-Simplified/simplified-analytics-scripts/clever/README.md

 ## There are two scripts in this project

-1. `getNumberSchoolsInDistrict.js` - This script fetches Open eBooks data from the Clever API so that we can know more about the number of participating schools, districts, and their locations.
+1. `getNumberSchoolsInDistrict.ts` - This script fetches Open eBooks data from the Clever API so that we can know more about the number of participating schools, districts, and their locations.
-2. `getContacts.js` - This script fetches all the contacts info of the district admins and teachers of each district.
+2. `getContacts.ts` - This script fetches all the contacts info of the district admins and teachers of each district.

 ## How to run either script